Manoj0223/hiver-support-agen/README.md

 other	0.82	0.59	0.69	93
 wifi_connectivity	0.75	0.75	0.75	4

-Small classes should be interpreted cautiously because several intents contain only a few examples.
+Small classes should be interpreted cautiously because several intents contain very few examples.

-11. Baselines
+10. Baselines

-Two baselines are included in the evaluation design.
+Two simple baselines were evaluated on the same leakage-safe golden-set setup.

-Baseline 1 — Majority class
+Model	Accuracy	Macro F1	Weighted F1

-Always predict the most frequent intent in the training data.
+Majority class	40.85%	6.45%	—

-This provides a trivial lower-bound comparison.
+Keyword rules	63.77%	50.52%	62.28%

-Baseline 2 — Simple TF-IDF classifier
+TF-IDF + Logistic Regression	63.50%	63.60%	67.83%

-Use TF-IDF features followed by Logistic Regression without the additional balanced-class configuration used by the main classifier.
+The keyword baseline has slightly higher accuracy, but the TF-IDF classifier has substantially higher Macro F1, indicating better performance across the less frequent intents.

-The main system is compared against these baselines using accuracy and Macro F1.
+The majority-class baseline provides a trivial lower bound.

-12. Escalation Evaluation
+11. Escalation Evaluation

 Using the retrieval threshold of 0.55, the current golden-set evaluation gives: